northeastern-rc/rc-public-documentation/docs/source/runningjobs/interactiveandbatch.md

 You can tailor your request to fit both the needs of the job and the partition limits if you're familiar with the available [hardware](https://rc-docs.northeastern.edu/en/latest/hardware/hardware_overview.html#hardware-overview) and [partitions](https://rc-docs.northeastern.edu/en/latest/hardware/partitions.html) on Discovery.

-To request one node and one task for 30 minutes with X11 forwarding on the short partition, type:
+To request one node and one task for 30 minutes with X11 forwarding (check that you have [X11 forwarding](https://rc-docs.northeastern.edu/en/latest/gettingstarted/connectingtocluster/mac.html#x11-on-mac-os) setup) on the short partition, type:

 :::{code} bash
 srun --partition=short --nodes=1 --ntasks=1 --x11 --mem=2G --time=00:30:00 --pty /bin/bash